FastGitORG/SpiderFucker/README.md

 - Neutral : We don't know or are not sure.
 - Allow : This kinds of spider is good for the website.

+## Way to use

+1. Before all, clone this repository
+1. Run `classify.ps1` on PowerShell(We recommend using PowerShell 5+)
+1. Finally, you will get 3 files, that's it!

 -----

 ***FUCK YOU, SPIDER!🖕🖕🖕***